spenclark/Sprint-Challenge--Advanced-CSS/README.md

 Desktop first: Start large design (desktop) and work you way down to mobile

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
-Since rem is related to whats declared in the html
+Since rem works with what is declared in the html you would be working with 62.5% of the default font size (12px/62.5%)

 4. How would you describe preprocessing to someone new to CSS?
 A comb that goes through all your code and lets diffrent languages work togehther